Mutuals’ Redeemable Shares Bill [HL]

 Overview

 This bill aims to allow Industrial and Provident Societies, Friendly Societies, and certain mutual insurers to issue a new type of redeemable share.
-These shares would offer a way for these organizations to raise capital while maintaining their mutual structure and limiting the voting power of these new shareholders.
+These shares would offer investors a return of their investment but with limited voting rights, helping these organizations access more capital while maintaining member control.

 Description

-The bill permits the Secretary of State to amend relevant legislation (including the Industrial and Provident Societies Act 1965 and the Friendly Societies Act 1992) to allow for the introduction of redeemable shares.
-These shares will have specific characteristics:
+The bill empowers the Secretary of State to amend relevant legislation (including the Industrial and Provident Societies Act 1965, the Friendly Societies Act 1992, and the Companies Act 2006) to permit the issuance of redeemable shares.
+These shares:

-• Holders are entitled to only one vote, regardless of the number of shares held.
+- Grant holders membership but only one vote regardless of the number of shares held.

-• Holders are entitled only to the standard level of remuneration and repayment of the nominal share value upon redemption or liquidation, with no bonuses or surplus shares.
+- Entitle holders only to the standard remuneration and repayment of the share's nominal value upon redemption or liquidation, not to any bonuses or surplus.

 Government Spending